PacificBiosciences/HiFi-16S-workflow/README.md

 ```

 To test the pipeline, run this example below.
 Note that the path of the database needs
-to be changed to their respective locations on your server.
-In addition, please change the
+to be changed to their respective locations on your server if it's different (See parameters above).
+If you
+follow the command above, the databases will be downloaded into a `references` folder in the `pb-16S-nf` folder
+and you do not need to specify the path.

-path on "test_sample.tsv" to point to the correct absolute location of the test dataset
+Please change the path on "test_sample.tsv" to point to the correct absolute location of the test dataset
 (You can find it by typing `readlink -f test_data/test_1000_reads.fastq.gz` when you're in
 the cloned pb-16S-nf folder).
 Conda environment will by default be created at
 `$HOME/nf_conda` folder unless changed in the `nextflow.config` file.
 Once the conda environment